Cardiovascular disease, also known as heart disease, is the

 You should strive to have a balance of fruit, vegetables, starches, fats, and proteins at every meal, and try to avoid eating foods with added sugar and sodium whenever possible.

 Another important consideration regarding your risk of heart disease is your weight.
-More than 70 percent of American adults is overweight or obese, and if you’re one of them you may be putting yourself at risk.

 Being overweight can raise both your blood pressure and your cholesterol.
 It may also increase your chances of developing diabetes or having a heart attack.
 Set weight loss goals for yourself, and talk to your doctor about creating an action plan for getting down to your target weight.